Julian22222/PRACTICE/Docker/README_Docker.md

 //Every time when we run command  --> docker run ImageId, -It creates and runs new container from ImageId, and creates new ContainerId every time !!!!

-docker run ImageID //<-- will create and run container from ImageId that we indicated in ImageID docker run ImageName // the same command docker run -it node //<-- run node with parametr, it -> means interactive, we get inside container and can insert and interact with Node how we want.
+docker run ImageID_or_ImageTag //<-- will create and run container from ImageId that we indicated in ImageID docker run ImageName // the same command docker run -it node //<-- run node with parametr, it -> means interactive, we get inside container and can insert and interact with Node how we want.
 // To check what Node version is installed in container --> inside container we write -> process.version